Bearded Dragon Care Sheet

 A separate bulb to provide heat.
 We recommend ZooMed or Arcadia basking bulbs.
 Please ask for assistance for proper wattage selection.

 Basking spot needs to be approx. 102-110 degrees.
 Please note!!!
 Every dragon is different and has their own preference.
 Watch your animal.
 Constantly basking and he/she is not warm enough.
 Constantly on the cool side of the enclosure and the dragon is too hot or feeling unwell.
 You want to see your dragon moving about throughout the day.
-Heat light should be placed to one far side of the enclosure.
+Basking (heat) light should be placed to one far side of the enclosure.
 UV should overlap w/ heat.
 Placement of heat to one side of the enclosure allows your dragon to properly thermoregulate.

-***No night heat unless your home drops below 60 degrees on a regular basis!
+***No night heat unless your home drops below 60-65 degrees on a regular basis!
 No red, blue, or black bulbs.
 Do not keep enclosure under room air vent.
 No under tank heating pads.
 IF night heat is required a low wattage CHI (ceramic heat emitter) is the best choice.
 Please contact me directly for assistance.

 __Calcium w/Vit D and Multivitamin –